Is now a good time to buy stocks?

 In other words, discipline is more important than timing when it comes to stock market investing.
 With an average return of around 10% each year, even awful, horrible, incredibly stupid timing can be easily erased.

-If you are still unsure about jumping into stocks, it only makes sense.
-It’s a big decision, and one that shouldn’t be taken lightly.
+Sign up for a free Personal Capital account, and you can get your own allocation recommendations as you see below.
 Personal Capital has a wide range of tools designed to help anyone check on their investment strategy and ensure that they are ready for a potential downturn.
 It’s also completely free!